-The planning application will be a ‘hybrid application’, consisting of plans in detail, which will allow the first phase of development to begin, and plans in principle, which set out what kind of development will be developed.
+The planning application is a ‘hybrid application’, consisting of plans in detail, which will allow the first phase of development to begin, and plans in principle, which set out what kind of development will be developed.
 A further planning application will be required with more detail before the consented plans in principle can be built.

 Phase One of Peel NRE’s scheme would see two of the cultivation facilities developed, along with an access road, engineering works and preliminary landscaping.
 The remaining cultivation facility units as well as the science innovation and research centre and the sustainability park, will be plans in principle for a later phase of the development.

 Below are the main elements delivered as part of the site:

 Cannabis Cultivation Campus